Skip to main content

 • If custody is shared, the minimum will be prorated between the two parents.

-• If custody is not shared, the parent assigned custody or once custody is terminated, the parent with whom the children live will have the right to the entire minimum amount except in the following case [economic dependence (*)] in which it will be prorated between both parents.
+• If custody is not shared with the parent who has been granted custody or once it has been terminated, the parent with whom the children live will be entitled to the full minimum, except in the following case [economic dependency (*)] which will be shared between both parents.

 Economic dependence Parents who do not live with their children, but provide them with support by court order, may choose to:

-• the application of the minimum by descendants,
+• the application of the minimum for descendants,

-• or by the application of the treatment provided for by the Tax Law for the aforementioned annuities for food.
+• or by the application of the treatment provided for by the Tax Law for the aforementioned alimony payments.

-(*) If the minimum is applied for descendants, it will be prorated between both parents.
+(*) If the application of the minimum for descendants is chosen, this will be prorated between both parents.

-3) That children under 25 years of age or with disabilities, regardless of their age, do not present a Personal Income Tax return with income greater than 1,800 euros.
+3) That children under 25 years of age or with disabilities, regardless of their age, do not file a IRPF declaration with income exceeding 1,800 euros.
 If the child declares jointly with one of the parents

-• If the child has income greater than 1,800 euros, the parent with whom he or she is taxed jointly applies the entire minimum for descendants and the other parent is in no case entitled to the minimum.
+• If the child has an income of more than 1,800 euros, the parent with whom he or she pays joint taxes applies the full minimum for descendants and the other parent is in no case entitled to the minimum.

-• If the child has income equal to or less than 1,800 euros, the minimum will be prorated in the case of guard and shared custody or cohabitation with both parents or in the case of economic dependency when the parent does not choose to apply annuities for maintenance.
+• If the child has an income equal to or less than 1,800 euros, the minimum will be prorated in the case of shared custody or cohabitation with both parents or in the case of economic dependency when the parent does not choose to apply annual alimony payments.

 If the child declares individually

-• If the child has income equal to or less than 1,800 euros, eligible taxpayers can apply the minimum for descendants, provided that the remaining requirements are met.
+• If the child's income is equal to or less than 1,800 euros, taxpayers with the right to apply the minimum for descendants, provided that the remaining requirements are met.

-• If the income is greater than 1,800 euros, none of them can apply the minimum for descendants.
+• If their income is greater than 1,800 euros, none of them can apply the minimum for descendants.